 - To achieve some financial goal (2%), it may be to use children’s sensitive content to sell to others.

-In addition, there are other, less common targets such as attempting to use children for sex trafficking, whether in person or online; wants to take revenge on children by distributing their sensitive content to others, etc.
+In addition, there are other, less common targets such as attempting to use children for sex trafficking, whether in person or online; wanting to take revenge on children by distributing their sensitive content to others, etc.

 You may also find this helpful: